baccuslab/libdatafile/README.md

 This presents a bit of a weird situation, because HDF5 uses row-major data ordering, while Armadillo uses column-major.
 This means data is stored on disk as a dataset with shape (numChannels, numSamples), but in memory as (numSamples, numChannels).
-This doesn't mean data is transposed, because of the different ordering formats of the two libraries.
-Thus it's not a source of inefficiency, just possible programming confusion.
+This allows each library to have access to the data in its most efficient stride pattern, without transposing any data.
+It is not inefficient or wrong, but may lead to programming or debugging confusion.

 Attributions
 ============